Ulises de la Cruz: Aston Villa

-In his first season at the club, he played 24 times, scoring one league goal, against Charlton Athletic.
-He featured more in the 2003–04 season after David O'Leary took over, and an injury to Mark Delaney ensured that de la Cruz could start more games than he had previously, and he signed a new contract for the 2004–05 campaign.
+In his first season at the club, he played 24 times, scoring one league goal against Charlton Athletic.
+He featured more in the 2003–04 season after David O'Leary took over, and an injury to Mark Delaney ensured that de la Cruz could start more games than he had previously; he signed a new contract for the 2004–05 campaign.

-During his third season with Aston Villa, de la Cruz became frustrated at his lack of first team opportunities and accused O'Leary of blocking transfers for him.
+During the 2005-06 season with Aston Villa, de la Cruz became frustrated at his lack of first team opportunities and accused O'Leary of blocking transfers for him.

 Reading

 On 25 August 2006, he signed a one-year deal with Reading on a free transfer.
 De la Cruz scored his first Reading goal against Sheffield United in a 3–1 win on 20 January 2007.
 After an impressive first season with Reading, he was offered a contract that would tie him to the Madejski Stadium for two more years.
 Following their relegation from the Premier League, Reading announced on 16 May 2008 that he would not be offered a new contract.